 Luxembourg has its own version of Halloween and it comes with a hearty side of superstition and old fashioned traditions.

-This tradition has its origin in the olden days, when the village boys brought back the cows from the fields into the shed.
-They used the ‘Trauliichter’ on their way home not only to show them the way but also to frighten girls.
-A lantern was put both on the left and the right of the entrance to the shed doors, and if the cows entered between both lanterns then they would be free of any sickness.
-It also served to chase away all those ghosts having gathered during the summer months.
+This tradition has its origin in the olden days, when the village boys brought back the cows from the fields to the shed.
+They used the ‘Trauliichter’ on their way home to show them the way, and placed a lantern on both sides of the entrance to the shed doors.
+If the cows entered between both lanterns then they would be free of any sickness.
+It also was used to chase away all the ghosts that had gathered during the summer months.

-Long before Irish emigrants headed for the United States around 1830, taking along their original popular All Saints’ Day traditions, people from the local Ardennes regions were placing ‘Trauliichter’ in streets, windows and cemeteries as it was a common belief in those days that on the night of the 31st of October the souls of the dead would come back.
-Everywhere people offered sweets to calm the dead.
-In recent years Halloween has also become more widely celebrated in Europe.
+Long before Irish emigrants headed for the United States around 1830, taking along their original popular All Saints’ Day traditions, people from the local Ardennes regions were placing ‘Trauliichter’ in streets, windows and cemeteries.
+It became a common belief in those days that on the night of the 31st of October, the souls of the dead would come back.